JasmineLIE/Vaults/Places/Nations/Valhalla/People & Groups/Einherjar/The Experience/Gorgeous Candor.md

 ## Pre-Dreamscourge

-Gorgeous Candor was originally made by [[Luminotron]] with the intention to create a new line of mass-produced sexbots known as Gorgeous Can-Do, but had accidentally been given too much free will and as such developed sentience.
+Gorgeous Candor was originally made by [[Luminotron]] as a [[GEN-2]] with the intention to create a new line of mass-produced sexbots known as Gorgeous Can-Do, but had accidentally been given too much free will and as such developed sentience.
 As the executives fell in love with their new darling, they became a [[Pre-Dreamscourge]] celebrity.

 ## Einherjar